ncvpsptc/aphub/_pages/support/tech_support/clearing_cache.md

   </span>
 </a>

+## What is Cache?
+Cache is where your browser stores images, code, and other files from websites to decrease the loading time of frequently visited websites.
+Although in most cases, cache helps your browser, the cache may prevent some website features from working.
+To fix this, use the videos below to learn how to clear your cache.

 <a href="/support/tech-support/clearing-cache/chrome" class="btn btn--inverse btn--x-large">Clearing Cache in Chrome/Chrome OS </a>
 <a href="/support/tech-support/clearing-cache/edge" class="btn btn--inverse btn--x-large">Clearing Cache in Microsoft Edge </a>
 <a href="/support/tech-support/clearing-cache/firefox" class="btn btn--inverse btn--x-large">Clearing Cache in Firefox </a>